 Manual Metacrawler removal:

-If you were unable to remove Metacrawler using the steps above, you can use this manual removal instruction.
-Use it at your own risk.
-If you don't have strong computer knowledge you could harm your operating system.
+If you were unable to remove MetaCrawler using the steps above, you can use this manual removal instruction.
+Use it at your own risk, since if you do not have strong computer knowledge, you could harm your operating system.
 Be careful and use it only if you are an experienced computer user.
 (Instructions on how to end processes, remove registry entries...)